Sebberh/RenovateTutorial/ReadMe.md

 ![](images/22.png)

-23. The configuration can be found in  renovate.json, explore the depths of configuration available at <https://docs.renovatebot.com/configuration-options/> at your own leisure.
+23. Explore the depths of configuration available at <https://docs.renovatebot.com/configuration-options/> at your own leisure.